Skip to main content

 This is not freedom.
 It is not equality.
 And it is not justice.

-We call on Congress and state legislatures to:
+Congress and state legislatures must act to:

 Legal Argument: Child Marriage Violates the Fourteenth Amendment